 Second and third year

-Students can also choose to engage in overseas fieldwork as part of their final year Independent Geographical Study (IGS/dissertation).
+Students can also choose to engage in overseas fieldwork as part of their final-year dissertation.
 Some locations in which our recent undergraduates have undertaken primary data collection for their dissertation include: China, Russia, New Zealand, Madagascar, Iceland, India, Nepal, Austria, Portugal, Spain, the USA and Canada.

-- All compulsory fieldwork in the first and second years is undertaken at no extra cost.
+- Compulsory fieldwork in the first and second years is undertaken at no extra cost.

 - Optional overseas fieldwork in the second and third years ranges from £400 to £1,400 approximately, some with additional flight costs (based on costs in the year 2017/18).